 The U.S. State Department’s Bureau of Population, Refugees and Migration granted Jesuit Refugee Service/USA funds that were used for projects in six countries in 2012.
 Due to the overlap of the U.S. government fiscal year and the calendar year, some of these grants were awarded in 2011 and some in 2012.
 In 2013, four programs were funded in Ethiopia, Kenya, Chad and Panama.

-In Chad, the PRM grant funded a secondary education program in two refugee camps for people who fled the ongoing violence and instability in Darfur.
+In Chad, the PRM grant funded education programs in five refugee camps for people who fled the ongoing violence and instability in Darfur.
 More than 240 students have been direct beneficiaries, and 27 teachers were supported with stipends and monthly training.